 The policies explain when assistance can be provided and the different types of travel arrangements available, including the option for a Personal Travel Budget which may offer greater flexibility for children and young people who qualify and their families.

 The Travel Assistance Policies for Children with SEND aged between 0 and 16 attending School and Young People aged 16-25 attending college or sixth form have recently been changed.
-The policies will come into effect from the start of the 2017/18 academic year.
-During the summer term of the 2016/17 academic year the Council will communicate with all families’ currently in receipt of travel assistance and inform them if they need to do anything and if there will be any changes to existing provision.
+The policiy changes came in to effect from the start of the 2017/18 academic year.
+During the summer term of the 2019/20 academic year the Council will communicate with all families’ currently in receipt of travel assistance and inform them if they need to do anything and if there will be any changes to existing provision.